-Often, there will be a contest for the best decorated house, and it's a matter of honour to try one's best to win.
+Often, there is a contest for the best decorated house, and it's a matter of honour to try one's best to win.
 In some cases, this might be related to Conspicuous Consumption and showing off.
 It might be pointed out that more is not always better and that this kind of decorating can be tacky.

 These extravagant and overblown decorations have been seen in Real Life, too, but usually people don't exaggerate that much and try to keep the budget down.
 (Usually.)